Juvenile Ankylosing Spondylitis (JAS) in Children

 - Symptoms that get worse

-Key points about juvenile ankylosing spondylitis
+Key points about juvenile ankylosing spondylitis in children

 - Juvenile ankylosing spondylitis is a type of arthritis.
 It affects the spine and the places where the muscles, tendons, and ligaments are attached to bone.